McCarron scores twice as Predators beat Senators 4-1 - NewsBreak

 WELCOMING WATSON BACK

-During a media timeout in the first period, the Predators played a tribute video for Senators forward Austin Watson, who played 306 regular-season games over the course of six seasons for he Predators.
+During a media timeout in the first period, the Predators played a tribute video for Senators forward Austin Watson, who played 306 regular-season games over the course of six seasons for the Predators.
 Nashville selected Watson in the first round (18th overall) of the 2010 draft.
-He played his first game back in Nashville on Tuesday since being traded to Ottawa in October 2020.
+He played his first game back in Nashville since being traded to Ottawa in October 2020.

-After the video, Watson skated off the Senators' bench and saluted the cheering Bridgestone Arena crowd as players from both teams tapped their sticks on the ice and boards.
+After the video, Watson skated off the Senators’ bench and saluted the cheering crowd as players from both teams tapped their sticks on the ice and boards.

+“It was really cool.
+Definitely humbling to get welcomed back with that little video tribute and all that there,” Watson said.

 REMEMBERING EUGENE MELNYK

-The Senators wore EM stickers on their helmets in remembrance of team owner Eugene Melnyk, who died Monday.
-A moment of silence was observed before the singing of the national anthems.
+The Senators wore EM stickers on their helmets in memory of team owner Eugene Melnyk, who died Monday.
+A moment of silence was observed before the national anthems.

 Predators: Visit the Buffalo Sabres on Friday.